Put Together

 04

-Lined, centre crease, navy or charcoal.
-Handles the 3°C morning and the overheated café interior.
+Lined wide-leg in deep olive, centre crease, handles the 3°C / 37°F morning and the overheated café interior.
+Olive sits between the black teddy and the navy chunky knit without competing — a quieter alternative to the predictable navy trouser, and a Caroline de Maigret-coded January colour.
 Jeans disappear for a month — denim does not insulate and cold denim on skin is miserable at these temperatures.

 05

 The evening alternate.
 Worn with the tallest boots you own, thick opaque tights, and the coat never fully unbuttoned.
-The print adds depth where a solid reads drab under January grey.
-Jeanne Damas's January uniform.
+The navy print sits closer to the chunky knit's palette than December's black floral does, and adds depth where a solid reads drab under January grey.
+Jeanne Damas's quiet-luxury January reading.

 6. Tall Brown Leather Boots